-Desired Tire Quality
+3. Tire Quality

 If you’re indifferent to the type of tire you’re buying, you’ll be asked whether you prefer “Good, Better or Best” tires.
 Here’s a quick guide for which category to choose:

-- Good: because new tires are better than bald ones.
+New tires are better than bald ones.
 This allows you to check the box by operating a vehicle on more firm footing.
 If you’re planning on selling your older vehicle soon, or on a budget and need to replace all four tires, this might be your best option.

-- Better: These middle-of-the-road tires will handle better and last longer than “good” tires, and will save a bit of money over the best option.
+These middle-of-the-road tires will handle better and last longer than “good” tires, and will save a bit of money over the best option.

-- Best: If you plan on keeping your car for another few years, and place a premium on safety and handling.
+If you plan on keeping your car for another few years, and place a premium on safety and handling.

 Unless you’re very passionate about tires, or live in an area with harsh winters and summers, you’ll probably want all-season tires.